 Andrea Fisher Fine Pottery

 If you want to see beautifully displayed high-end Pueblo pottery, head for the Fisher Gallery just off the Plaza at 100 San Francisco.
-Andrea Fisher's has fantastic examples of well-known potter's art and the staff are extremely knowledgeable.
+Andrea Fisher's has fantastic examples of well-known potter's art and the staff is extremely knowledgeable.

 Palace of the Governor's Portal

-If Ortega's is a bit too pricy for your taste, head for the vendors under the shady portal at the Palace of the Governors on W. Palace Avenue, also on the Plaza.
+If Ortega's is a bit too pricey for your taste, head for the vendors under the shady portal at the Palace of the Governors on W. Palace Avenue, also on the Plaza.
 The vendors are screened, their jewelry and crafts are made by the artisans and the prices are considered average.
 The 900+ vendors represent forty-one tribes, pueblos, chapters and villages in New Mexico, the Navajo Nation, and parts of Arizona.

 The first thing to know about art in Santa Fe is that Canyon Road and the Plaza area are the most frequented.
 You'll keep busy enjoying a wide variety of art in both areas of Santa Fe.